 Ruby on Rails Basics Quiz

 Test your understanding of Rails fundamentals in this fast-paced, code-friendly quiz.
 No login needed!
+If you're just starting with backend development, you might also find our introduction to Python syntax helpful for understanding general programming concepts.

 Welcome to the Rails Quiz!